 Why anyone would think feminism equates to misandry (hatred for men) is also ludicrous.
 But then it is understandable because of the way it is being portrayed by some people on social media in the extremist angle.
 As a lady who fights for a cause that men and women are equal alone, I have heard several comments: “Oh, she is a feminist, she wont marry”, ‘she hates men’, ‘she hates manhood’’ and so on.
 When I hear such, it feels ridiculous because I don’t see reasons why I will want to hate men?
 And again, why will I hate marriage?
 I mean, I have male figures who I respect so much in my life.
 I’ve also seen very beautiful marriages blossom all around me.
 A great number of people that have come through for me in this life journey are males.
 I have a father who has stood for me so amazingly well.
 So why will I hate manhood or what it represents?
 If I am doing that, that will be acting contrary to what I’m advocating for because saying I hate men is like sparking off another form of inequality.
 God is love, why will I hate another human he has created?

 What I am after is justice and fairness.
 I have never seen men as a threat or people I want to overthrow.
 For me, unity is the key.
+In fact, the two genders have key roles to play and the differences we have reinforce mutual dependence on each other.
+Co-existing in peace, unity and harmony is key.
 As a woman, I want success in every area of my life.
 Getting married and having success in my marital life is a big deal to me too.
 But it’s not all I want.
 It’s not all I want to live for.
 I want to be all-rounder as much as I can in every area of my life so getting misinterpretations about the cause I fight for then makes me feel awkward.
-I stand for gender equality because I deserve to have goals, ambition and aspirations just like a man.
+I stand for gender equality because I deserve to have goals, ambition and aspirations just like any human.